 By-law 6: Suspension and Expulsion from the Club

 The Board of Directors may suspend or expel a member of the club for acting contrary to the by-laws, rules and regulation of Skate Canada or of the Club.
-The Club board shall develop a suspension and expulsion policy in accordance with the Skate Canada Complaint, Suspension and Expulsion Policy and Procedure, that contains a provision for suspending or expelling of any member of the Club from such membership on terms and conditions that are deemed appropriate and necessary by the Club Board of Directors.
+The Club board shall develop a suspension and expulsion policy, in accordance with the Skate Canada Complaint, Suspension and Expulsion Policy and Procedure, that contains a provision for suspending or expelling of any member of the Club from such membership on terms and conditions that are deemed appropriate and necessary by the Club Board of Directors.
 This policy shall be approved by the Club Board of Directors from time to time and it shall be in writing and made available to all members in advance of its implementation.
 This policy must include an appropriate hearing and appeal process, which includes principles of due process, an appropriate reinstatement application process and an appropriate graduated series of disciplinary measures – see Skate Canada By-law 1204.

 By-law 7: Classes of Club Membership